RameezFridie/mid-assessment-web/README.md

 ## System Under Test (SUT)

 The System Under Test (SUT) for this project is the [CDM Website](http://dockerdev:8801/login).
 A connection to the Global Kinetic Network is required to access this website.
+The website is currently receiving updates.
+Some tests may fail.

 ## Installation